Backbase/backend-interview-snippets/questions.md

 # Questions about `pom.xml`
 1. There is a mistake in the dependencyManagement/dependency sections, what is it?
-2. What's the command to run the plugin configured inside the `static` profile?
+2. What's the command to make sure the plugin configured inside the `static` profile is executed during build?

 # Questions about `AccountServiceClient.java`
 1. There is a Spring configuration issue in this class, what is it?